 The Two-Generation Approach

-Two-generation approaches focus on creating opportunities for and addressing needs of both children and the adults in their lives together.
+Two-generation (2Gen) approaches build family well-being by intentionally and simultaneously working with children and the adults in their lives together.
 The approach recognizes that families come in all different shapes and sizes and that families define themselves.

 If you would like to use any of Ascend’s 2Gen graphics, you can download a quick and easy Zip file here.
 We kindly request that you attribute these graphics to Ascend.

 Two-generation approaches can be found along a continuum.
 This graphic illustrates the starting point (parent or child) and the relative emphasis.

 Whole-family approaches focus equally and intentionally on services and opportunities for the child and the adults in their lives.
 They articulate and track outcomes for both children and adults simultaneously.

 - Child-parent approaches focus first or primarily on the child but are moving toward a two-generation approach and include services and opportunities for the parent.

 - Parent-child approaches focus first or primarily on the parent but are moving toward a two-generation approach and include services and opportunities for children.

 In addition to the continuum, there are 5 Key Components of the Two-Generation Approach: 1) Postsecondary Education and Employment Pathways; 2) Early Childhood Education and Development; 3) Economic Assets; 4) Health and Well-Being; and 5) Social Capital.